Asbestos and Cancer

 • Tiredness or exhaustion

-Diagnosis and Treatment of Asbestos Cancers
+Treatment of Asbestos Cancers

-If you think you have cancer related to asbestos exposure, the best step is to locate a specialized oncologist (cancer doctor) who can help properly diagnose and treat you.
+If you think you have cancer related to asbestos exposure, the best first step is to locate a specialized oncologist (cancer doctor) who can help properly diagnose and treat you.

 Because the symptoms are often vague, diagnosing mesothelioma or other cancers caused by asbestos may be difficult.
 Oncologists may order imaging scans of the affected area to see if cancerous tumors have formed.